verse-lab/toychain/README.md

 ## Project Structure

-The top-level structure consits of the following folders:
+The top-level structure consists of the following folders:

 * `Heaps` - a theory of partial finite maps by Nanevski et al.

 * `Structures` - implementations of block forests and chain properties;

-* `Systems` - definitino of the protocol, its state, and network semantics;
+* `Systems` - definition of the protocol, its state, and network semantics;

 * `Properties` - proved properties of the protocol, e.g., eventual consistency for a clique-like network topology;